sudhanshu-j/vcard-personal-portfolio/README.md

 # vCard - Personal Portfolio 💼✨

-A sleek, modern, and fully responsive personal portfolio website designed to showcase your professional identity, projects, testimonials, and blog in an elegant vCard style.
+A sleek and modern personal portfolio website built with a fully responsive design that adapts seamlessly across devices.
+It elegantly presents your professional identity, projects, client testimonials, and blog content within a sophisticated vCard-style layout.
+Featuring interactive elements like project filtering, testimonial modals, and a contact form, this portfolio offers an engaging and user-friendly experience, ideal for freelancers, creatives, and professionals seeking to showcase their work online effectively.

 ---